SEG2105-uottawa/seg2105f20-lab1-seg2105_lab1_gr24/README.md

-This is Lab 1 for SEG2105
+# Lab 1 for SEG2105

+Group members are:

+* Chris Hamilton
-Group members are Chris Hamilton and Akarsh Gharge
+* Akarsh Gharge